 - Ending the interview on a positive note is also important and you can use a phrase like, “It was a pleasure meeting you.
 Have a great day.”

 Here are some additional tips on acing your personal interview from the introduction to ending it on a positive note:

 - Research thoroughly about the company and go through the key skills and qualifications mentioned in the job description and required by the job profile you are interviewing for.

 - Prepare beforehand for the different introductory questions especially the aspects that we have mentioned above, from giving an overview of your candidature to your educational qualifications, professional experiences, hobbies and interests.

 - Keep a check on your body language throughout the interview.
 Make sure that you are not slouching but straighten up your shoulders, raise your chin and sit straight.
 You can practice this by doing a mock interview with a friend and seek feedback on how it can be improved.

 - Avoid distractions and maintain eye contact with the interviewer but don’t overdo it.

-Self-introduction in interview isn’t as difficult as it seems.
+Self-introduction in interviews isn’t as difficult as it seems.
 As long as you maintain confidence and a humble attitude, everything goes well.
 If you are aspiring to study abroad, it is obvious that you will have to go through the interview process at some stage during your application process.
 If you are anxious about it, do not worry.
 We at Leverage Edu help you prepare for your admission interview and ace it like a pro.
 Book your free 30-minutes free career counselling session with us and get all your queries answered by our experts within minutes.